PROJECT LEMONADE FAQ

 Project Lemonade procures new clothing, shoes and accessories donated by apparel companies; holds clothing drives for nearly-new clothing at schools, churches and businesses; and secures funding from community members and through grants to purchase clothing at reduced rates.

 The Project Lemonade store is open for four weeks prior to the beginning of the school year.
 We operate out of a pop-up shop in a centrally located space donated by community property owners.
-The shop is organized and staffed entirely by volunteers.
+The shop is organized and staffed by a small staff and 750 annual volunteers.

 D. Who is served by Project Lemonade?